woucher/brightSPARK-lab-assestment/README.md

 # brightSPARK-lab-job-app

-Command line tool for the bright SPARKs lab job application
+Command line tool for the brightSPARK labs job application